mesosphere/charts/CONTRIBUTING.md

 ***NOTE***: In order to make testing and merging of PRs easier, please submit changes to multiple charts in separate PRs.

+If you need [initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) or [job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) support in your chart and need to create new functionality for this (e.g. there's not an existing docker image that would support your needs) see our [Kubeaddons ExtraSteps](https://github.com/mesosphere/kubeaddons-extrasteps) repository which contains custom functionality for these purposes.

 ### Technical requirements

 * All Chart dependencies should also be submitted independently